oxidane/tmuxomatic/README.md

 #### Flex demonstration #2 -- Extend the windowgram

-In this demonstration is presented in summary form.
-Here we modify the windowgram from the previous demonstration, using a different set of flex commands.
+For this demonstration, we modify the windowgram from the previous demonstration, using a different set of flex commands.
+The commands in this section are described in summary form.

 > Open the windowgram that we created in the above demonstration